My Chemical Mishaps

 H2SO4 / HNO3

-1) Most people I've talked to have either succeeded, or attempted to distill HNO3 from a mixture of H2SO4 and KNO3, well I've got two tales of woe that accompany this school of thought, we'll start with my first attempt.
-I took a volumetric flask and filled about 1/8 full of KNO3 and sulfuric acid 90% ish.
-I put the flask on its side on a heating coil and put the end into a flask cooled in an ice bath and commenced heating.
-I watched and became overjoyed when I actually started getting distillate, but it was getting late outside.
+1) Most people I've talked to have either succeeded, or at the very least attempted to distill HNO3 from a mixture of H2SO4 and KNO3, well I've got two tales of woe that accompany this school of thought.
+For my first attempt, I took a volumetric flask and filled about 1/8 full of KNO3 and sulfuric acid 90% ish.
+I put the flask on its side on a heating coil and put the neck into a flask cooled in an ice bath and commenced heating.
+I watched and became overjoyed when I actually started getting distillate, but it was getting late and dark outside.
 My care giver that I was living with was yelling out that it was getting really late and I had to put up my stuff now.
-So I started packing up a bit, everything non-essential eventually left with just the flask, the ice bath, the volumetric, and the heater.
+So I started picking up a bit, everything non-essential.
+Finally just the flask, the ice bath, the volumetric, and the heater were left out.
 So when it suddenly started raining I decided to start putting this stuff away.
 I pulled the plug on the heat and put what distillate I had into a separate container.
-Then I picked the flask up with my glove, which started to melt considering it was at 130C give or take 30 C. Looking for a quick cool down solution I did something that seemed stupid even at the time, I picked up the flask and let it touch the ice bath, I started sizzling but held together, then I put it in some more.
+Then I picked the flask up with my glove, which started to melt considering it was at 130°C give or take 30°C. Looking for a quick cool down solution I did something that seemed stupid even at the time, I picked the flask up off the heating coil and put it into the ice bath, I started sizzling but held together which made me think that it was okay, then I put it in some more.
 The whole thing exploded in my hand sending scalding sulfuric acid/nitric acid/potassium nitrate all over me.
-I ran though the house straight into the bathroom and turned on the shower, removing my clothes as I was getting drenched, one particular spot of clothing over my stomach was being eaten away right while it was on me.
+I ran through the house straight into the bathroom and turned on the shower, removing my clothes as I was getting drenched, one particular spot of clothing over my stomach was being eaten away right while it was on me.
 But about 40 minutes later I emerged with some 'minor' acid burns over my arms and one on the right side of my face.

 Lesson Learned: Borosilicate glass is not immune to thermal shock, don't be stupid!